 Best Bike Paths in the Lower Blue Mountains

-There is a lot of fun to be had on bikes here for children as it is a flat surface away from cars.
+There is a lot of fun to be had on the basketball courts at St John’s Park Blaxland with bikes and scooters as it is a flat surface with plenty of space.
 Your kids may also like to venture into the short bush path next to the basketball courts.
 It is only about 100 meters long but gives your children a taste of bush bike riding!

-Within the fenced playground, a little bike and scooter path circles the nature playground.
+Within the fenced playground, a bike and scooter path circles the nature playground.
 The path is mostly flat with a slight hill at one point.
-A great beginner’s loop for little ones and their wheels.
+It is even longer now that the park has recently been extended into an adventure playground.
+Glenbrook Park is a great beginner’s loop for all children and their wheels.

-This popular little shaded park, known commonly by locals as the ‘Possum Park’, is very unassuming, but exudes a charm that appeals to kids.
+This popular little shaded park set in the back streets of Warrimoo, known commonly by locals as the ‘Possum Park’, seems unassuming, but exudes an appealing charm that brings families together for a chat and play.
 Bring bikes, trikes and scooters to the ‘Possum Park’ in Warrimoo so that your children can whip around the little looped bike path that wraps around the play equipment.

-These former tennis courts have now been converted into a cool bike track for kids!
+These former tennis courts have now been converted into a little bike track for kids.
 Children can practise their road safety skills on the round-a-bout and at marked intersections.
-A great spot for imaginative and cooperative play on bikes with friends.
+Churchill Street Netball Courts are a great spot for imaginative and cooperative play on bikes with friends.

-This bike path might suit older children with its slightly more undulating nature.
-Begin the track in the wisteria tunnel then wind up towards the Springwood Aquatic Centre.
+This great bike path just off the highway in Springwood might suit older children with its slightly more undulating nature.
+Begin the track in the wisteria tunnel then wind up towards Springwood Aquatic Centre.
 This bike track is set within a beautiful leafy park with a playground to enjoy too.

-Lennox Park Blaxland is a spacious, quiet park with a bike and scooter path that winds and circles through the park for children.
+Lennox Park Blaxland is a spacious, quiet park with a bike and scooter path that winds and circles throughout the park.
+It is flat and set back from the road so makes a great place to learn to ride a bike, scooter, roller skates or anything on wheels.

 Best Bike Paths in the Mid Blue Mountains